sensu-plugins/sensu-plugins-zfs/README.md

 ## Contributing

-That this time ideas for additional checks/metrics would be very much appreciated.
+At this time ideas for additional checks/metrics would be very much appreciated.

 Bug reports and pull requests are welcome on GitHub at https://github.com/blacksails/sensu-plugins-zfs.